-One of the most common problems regarding slitting, whether it’s crush, shear, or razor is dust generation.
-Although the amount of dust is highly dependent on the material being slit, there could also be some aspects of the set-up and equipment being used, which can worsen this problem even further and start hurting the production line, especially when it comes to materials such as tissue, paper, sandpaper, non-wovens, and fiber-glass.
+One of the most common problems regarding slitting is dust generation.
+Shear, crush, and razor slitting are all subjected to the causes of dust generation.
+Although dust amount is highly dependent on the material being slit, there could be other aspects affecting it.
+Including the set-up and equipment used, which can worsen this problem even further.
+As a result, it can start hurting the production line, especially when it comes to materials such as:

-Something that needs to be mentioned before we continue with this topic is that due to the nature and mechanics involved in slitting, the dust generation will never be completely eliminated, regardless of the material and slitting method.
+Something worth mentioning before we continue is that completely eliminating dust generation will never be possible.
+This is due to the nature and mechanics involved in slitting, regardless of the material and slitting method.

 Below are pictures showing these 4 fundamentals of slitting: